How Many Words Should They Know?

-The Oxford 3000 is a list of words, compiled by language experts under the authority of Oxford University Press.
+Many homeschoolers desire their children to have extensive vocabularies.
+The Oxford 3000 is a list of words compiled by language experts under the authority of Oxford University Press.
 It contains the most frequent, familiar, and foundational words in the English language.
 Oxford academics recommend that these 3000 carefully selected words receive priority in students’ vocabulary studies, simply due to the indispensable place they hold in our language today.

 How can I ever teach a child 3000 dictionary words?

 The most rigorous vocabulary program doesn’t come close to providing such an education for young children.
 At least, not in a way that will allow our students to retain such information for the rest of their lives.
 Lists of definitions and parts of speech provide necessary instruction.
 Yet they’re void of the context and significance we want to offer our students in their education.